MetehanKacar/Remote-Sql-Backup/README.md

 README: MySQL Backup Tool
 This project is a Python-based MySQL backup tool with a graphical user interface (GUI) built using the tkinter library.
-The tool allows users to back up their MySQL database at specified intervals and supports English and Turkish languages.
+The tool allows users to back up their MySQL database at specified intervals.

 Requirements
 Python Version: